ig-kh/NVIDIA_HSE-OFFLINE-ASR-CONFORMER/README.md

 Now we obtained all necessary information about sample.
 After acomplishing the next step - recording own sample, we will convert it accordingly to newly aquired information on desired audio format.

+To sum up, these parameters are our restrictions (Table below contains values and description for each parameter to ease further understanding of convertation and the process config):

+[INSERT TABLE]

+# VI: recording a sample & Audacity Software